The best babywearing slings and wraps: Tried and tested for comfort and safety

 • There are safety and development risks that need to be considered, extended periods in a sling can mean your baby may doze when it should be feeding, the feeding cues can be missed by the parent when the baby is in a sling.

-• Keep your baby upright with their tummy and chest against your chest, check their bottom in the lowest part of the sling and the knees are higher than the hips.
+• Keep your baby upright with their tummy and chest against your chest, check their bottom is in the lowest part of the sling and the knees are higher than the hips.

 • Ensure a snug fit; tight enough for your baby to hug close to you, check the tension in the fabric and adjust if it becomes loose.

-• A baby should be in kissing distance from your chin if you bend your head forward slightly. thebaby’s chin needs to be up, not down on their chest, they do not have neck control so will not be able to adjust for themselves.
+• A baby should be in kissing distance from your chin if you bend your head forward slightly.
+The baby’s chin needs to be up, not down on their chest, they do not have neck control so will not be able to adjust for themselves.

 • To protect their hips, their knees should be higher than their buttocks (often called the M position).